Aniruddha-3540/Aniruddha-3540/README.md

 ### 👨‍💻 About Me

 - 🌱 I’m currently learning **Jetpack Compose & Firebase**
-- 🔭 I’m working on: `Water Intake Tracker App` & `Quiz App using Kotlin`
+- 🔭 I’m working on: `Water Intake Tracker App`
 - 💬 Ask me about **Android, Kotlin, Firebase, or Game Dev (Pygame)**
-- 📫 How to reach me: `aniruddhagawali@gmail.com`
+- 📫 How to reach me: `aniruddhagawali573@gmail.com`
 - ⚡ Fun fact: I can code a hacker-style voice assistant with an animated face 😎

 ---